Note: see session law sections for effective dates.

-"Child care background study subject" means an individual who is affiliated with a licensed child care center, certified license exempt child care center, licensed family child care program, or legal nonlicensed child care provider authorized under chapter 119B, and:
+(a) "Child care background study subject" means an individual who is affiliated with a licensed child care center, certified license-exempt child care center, licensed family child care program, or legal nonlicensed child care provider authorized under chapter 119B, and who is:

-(1) who is employed by a child care provider for compensation;
+(1) employed by a child care provider for compensation;

-(2) whose activities involve the supervision of a child for a child care provider; or
+(2) assisting in the care of a child for a child care provider;

 "Continuous, direct supervision" means an individual is within sight or hearing of the program's supervising individual to the extent that the program's supervising individual is capable at all times of intervening to protect the health and safety of the persons served by the program.